 Q: How important is it to have a computer science degree for a programmer?

 A: A computer science degree is great for a programmer.
-I would advise not only having a CS degree but also have a degree in programming.
+I would advise not only having a CS degree but also having a degree in programming.

 Conclusion